biolds/tibuta-w100/README.md

 Feel free to post a pull request to improve this doc or open a discussion.
 Please put a star if it was useful to you.

 # Wifi
-By default it is not possible to power on the Wifi SoC, there seem to be some problem with the default power management config.
+By default it is not possible to power on the Wifi SoC, there seems to be some problem with the default power management config.
 Setting `pcie_port_pm=off` kernel parameter solves it.

-1. Open `/etc/default/grub` in a text editor (with root access right), and add `pcie_port_pm=off` to the end of `GRUB_CMDLINE_LINUX_DEFAULT` variable.
+1. Open `/etc/default/grub` in a text editor (with root access rights), and add `pcie_port_pm=off` to the end of `GRUB_CMDLINE_LINUX_DEFAULT` variable.
 2. Run `sudo grub-update` to save the new settings.
 3. Reboot.